ansible-collections/cloud.common/README_ansible_turbo.module.rst

 The traditional execution flow of an Ansible module includes the following steps:

-- upload of a zip archive with the module and its dependencies
+- Upload of a zip archive with the module and its dependencies
-- execution of the module, which is just a Python script
+- Execution of the module, which is just a Python script
 - Ansible collects the results once the script is finished

 These steps happen for each task of a playbook, and on every host.

 Most of the time, the execution of a module is fast enough for the user.
-However sometime, the module requires an important amount of time, just to initialize itself.
+However, sometime the module requires an important amount of time, just to initialize itself.
 This is a common situation with the API based modules.
 A classic initialization involves the following steps:

-- load a python library to access the remote resource (SDK)
+- Load a Python library to access the remote resource (via SDK)
-- open a client
+- Open a client
-    - load a bunch of Python modules.
+    - Load a bunch of Python modules.
-    - request a new TCP connection.
+    - Request a new TCP connection.
-    - create a session.
+    - Create a session.
-    - and finally, authenticate the client.
+    - Authenticate the client.

-All these steps can be time consuming and the same operations will be run again and again.
+All these steps are time consuming and the same operations will be running again and again.

 For instance, here:

 - ``import openstack``: tasks 0.569s
-- ``client = openstack.connect()```: 0.065s
+- ``client = openstack.connect()``: 0.065s
-- ``client.authorize()```: 1.360s, I run my test against VexxHost public cloud.
+- ``client.authorize()``: 1.360s, I run my test against VexxHost public cloud.

 In this case, it's a 2s-ish overhead per task.
 If the playbook comes with 10 tasks, the execution time cannot go below 20s.